-To select the value of the output capacitor, account for three primary considerations.
-The output capacitor determines the modulator pole, the output voltage ripple, and how the regulators respond to a large change in load current.
-The output capacitance must be selected based on the most stringent of these three criteria.
+There are three primary considerations for selecting the value of the output capacitor.
+The output capacitor determines the modulator pole, the output voltage ripple, and how the regulators responds to a large change in load current.
+The output capacitance needs to be selected based on the more stringent of these three criteria.

-The first criterion is the desired response to a large change in the load current.
+The desired response to a large change in the load current is the first criteria.
 The output capacitor needs to supply the load with current when the regulator cannot.
 This situation would occur if there are desired hold-up times for the regulator where the output capacitor must hold the output voltage above a certain level for a specified amount of time after the input power is removed.
-Also, the regulator will temporarily not be able to supply sufficient output current if there is a large, fast increase in the current needs of the load such as transitioning from no load to a full load.
+The regulator also temporarily is not able to supply sufficient output current if there is a large fast increase in the current needs of the load such as transitioning from no load to a full load.
 The regulator usually needs two or more clock cycles for the control loop to see the change in load current and output voltage and adjust the duty cycle to react to the change.
 The output capacitor must be sized to supply the extra current to the load until the control loop responds to the load change.
-The output capacitance must be large enough to supply the difference in current for 2 clock cycles while only allowing a tolerable amount of droop in the output voltage.
+The output capacitance must be large enough to supply the difference in current for two clock cycles while only allowing a tolerable amount of droop in the output voltage.
 Equation 32 shows the minimum output capacitance necessary to accomplish this.

-Where Δ lout is the change in output current, fsw is the regulators switching frequency and Δ Vout is the allowable change in the output voltage.
-For this example, the transient load response is specified as a 4% change in Vout for a load step from 0 A (no load) to 0.5 A (full load).
-For this example, Δ lout = 0.5 - 0 = 0.5 A and $\Delta Vout = 0.04 \times 3.3 = 0.132 \text{ V}$.
-Using these numbers gives a minimum capacitance of 15.2 μF .
+Where ΔI{OUT} is the change in output current, fsw is the regulators switching frequency and ΔV{OUT} is the allowable change in the output voltage.
+For this example, the transient load response is specified as a 4% change in V{OUT} for a load step from 0 A (no load) to 1.5 A (full load).
+For this example, $\Delta I{OUT} = 1.5 - 0 = 1.5$ A and $\Delta V{OLT} = 0.04 \times 3.3 = 0.132$ V. Using these numbers gives a minimum capacitance of 18.9 μF.
 This value does not take the ESR of the output capacitor into account in the output voltage change.
 For ceramic capacitors, the ESR is usually small enough to ignore in this calculation.
 Aluminum electrolytic and tantalum capacitors have higher ESR that should be taken into account.